fkelava/peppy.hr/docs/about.markdown

 ---

 I'm Fran, and the unicorn plushie you see all over the place is Peppy.
 Together, we make **peppynet**.
 ![Working together.](/assets/images/work2_bl_transparent.gif)
 We develop software, primarily .NET/C# and for the automotive sector.
-We also have experience with systems administration.
+We also have experience with Windows/Active Directory systems administration.

 Our _specialty_ is solving unorthodox problems.
 The path less traveled brought us many challenges:
 - real-time extraction, post-processing and visualization of sensor data from a race car